shivammathur/homebrew-extensions/README.md

 Contributions are welcome!
 Please see [Contributor's Guide](.github/CONTRIBUTING.md "shivammathur/homebrew-extensions contribution guide") before you start.
-If you face any issues while using this tap or want to suggest a feature/improvement, create an discussion thread [here](https://github.com/shivammathur/homebrew-extensions/discussions "shivammathur/extensions discussions").
+If you face any issues while using this tap or want to suggest a feature/improvement, create a discussion thread [here](https://github.com/shivammathur/homebrew-extensions/discussions "shivammathur/extensions discussions").

 ## Related Projects